Ticket Sharing

 What is it Ticket Sharing?

-This is a crucial step in gathering more data about actual attendees, rather than just ticket purchasers.
+This feature allows you to gather more data about actual attendees, rather than just ticket purchasers.

 The setup of the sharing flow creates an effortless process for the invitee.
 They can easily register and access the Shared Ticket in their existing account or create a new one on the fly.